arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

-# COMP 150 Lab 5 - Arrays, Strings, etc
+# Object-Oriented Programming - Arrays, Strings, and Regular Expressions

-Github doesn't support inline latex formulas...
-This [pdf version](./README.pdf) of the instructions will be more readable, the $latex\_formulas$ will be replaced with actual equations.

 In this lab: